Advanced Care Dentistry

 If you don’t have enough room for your wisdom teeth, you can limit your risks of oral health problems by having them removed.
-Thomas O. Marxen, DDS, MSD, and his team of dental experts at Advanced Care Dentistry provide safe and effective wisdom teeth removal at their state-of-the-art clinic in Woodinville, Washington.
+Thomas O. Marxen, DDS, MSD, Andrew Keith, DDS, and their team of dental experts at Advanced Care Dentistry provide safe and effective wisdom teeth removal at their state-of-the-art clinic in Woodinville, Washington.
 To learn more or to start the wisdom teeth extraction process, schedule a consultation with Advanced Care Dentistry by phone or online.

 Wisdom teeth are your third set of molars that typically erupt when you’re in your late teens or early twenties.
 They were important for our early human ancestors who needed the extra chewing space to properly grind up and digest their food, but modern cooking technology has made them largely unnecessary.